 2. Makeup or cosmetic bags are another convenient option for women or anyone who uses makeup, as they are readily available to purchase and come in a variety of sizes and lengths to suit your needs.
 Compact catheters such as the Cure Twist or Speedicath Compact are even designed to look similar to lipstick or mascara tubes.

 3. An eyeglasses case can be a discreet alternative for any gender or age.
 Despite the length of the case (typically 6 to 8 inches), most any flexible straight catheter, whether male or female length, will be able to fold over enough to fit inside.
 Lubricant packets are easy to store inside these cases as well.
 Some eyeglass cases even come with neck straps, which leaves your hands completely free.
-You can find these easily for purchase online or even with your local optometrist.
+You can purchase these easily online or even with your local optometrist.

 4. Pencil cases are a cheap, discreet way to carry catheters, and depending on the size, they can hold a closed system catheter package as well.
 This may be an especially helpful alternative for teenagers and children still in school.
 Pencil pouches or cases can typically be found anywhere office or school supplies are sold.

-5. A purse is another great option for toting your supplies throughout the day, no matter where you go.
+5. Purses are a great option for toting your supplies throughout the day, no matter where you go.
 No one will think anything of it if you take your purse with you to the restroom, especially in public.
 Purses come in all varieties these days, from large shoulder bags to smaller clutches and cross-body messenger bags, and many of these options are acceptable for anyone to wear.
 Fanny packs too, also known as waist packs, are a smart, hands-free way to carry your items, and this style is especially helpful for those on vacation or traveling around during the daytime.
 Forget the puffy neon fanny packs of the 1980s and consider trying out a more stylish, updated pack that slides around your waist as easily as a belt but with a sleek, classic design with multiple pockets and zippers to store all manner of things.
 You could pack your catheters, your phone, and your wallet all in one small waist-pack and be ready to sight-see on your vacation without having to worry about carrying a large bag with you everywhere you go.